 Keeping Records for the IRS

 American poker players must pay taxes on their winnings.
-Unlike the United Kingdom where gambling and poker is tax free, the United States demands tax on poker profits.
+Unlike the United Kingdom where gambling and poker is tax-free, the United States demands tax on poker profits.
 Having the IRS on your back is the last thing you want.

 Keeping record allows your tax returns to be accurate, but also ensures you do not pay too much tax.
 As tax is only due on profit made, keeping records of your expenses means you can remove them from any profit.
 Online poker makes this easy as you can download a plethora of stats and figures.
 Live poker players do not have this facility and it is easy to forget about that $10 tip you gave three months ago.

-Log Every Sessions
+Log Every Session

 You should always play in cash games and tournaments where you have an edge otherwise you risk losing money.
 How do you know if you are profitable in a particular game?
 By keeping records of every session you play.